guidoerfen/miniature-component/README.md

 ```YAML
         singleton: true
 ```
-The use of the key `singleton` is completely independent from the design pattern of the same name.
+The use of the key `singleton` is completely independent of the design pattern of the same name.
 By assigning a **`true`**  you force the class only to be instantiated once.
 This is not only useful for the cases where you would use the design pattern.
 This might always be useful in cases when you can be ensured that no results will be stored in member variables.

-This is the fastest and ressource saving way to access an instance.
+This is the fastest and resource saving way to access an instance.
-An interal key `instance` always will be checked.
+An internal key `instance`  will always be checked.
 If there is content it will be returned and all other proceedings will be skipped.
-To be true, this is not a substutute for a real singleton pattern.
+To be true, this is not a substitute for a real singleton pattern.
+(You might prefer to call it a cache.)
 You could instantiate the same class under two different keys, maybe using different parameters.
 Maybe this is your intention?